dspydev/object-detection-streamlit/README.md

 - **object_detection.py**: This is the main Python script that powers the application.
 It contains the code for the Streamlit interface and the object detection logic.
 - **requirements.txt**: This file lists the Python dependencies that you need to run the application.
-- **apt.txt**: This file contains a list of system-level packages required for the application.

 # Features